 - West Kootenay(Trail, Castlegar, Rossland, Nelson), British Columbia

 Atlantic Immigration Pilot

 Applying for a Canadian visa can be time-consuming and confusing.
-With strict deadlines, procedures and requirements to adhere to, it can be easy to make a mistake that could cost you your chance to immigrate to Canada.
-But with the guidance and assistance of one of our knowledgeable Regulated Canadian Immigration Consultants (RCIC’s), the process will be stress-free.
+With strict deadlines, procedures, and requirements, it can be easy to make a mistake that could cost you your chance to immigrate to Canada as a machinist or machine operator.

 - An in-depth eligibility assessment

-- An immigration plan tailored to your individual needs;
+- An immigration plan tailored to your individual needs

 - A review and submission of all application forms and documentation; as well as

-- Support through every step of the application process.
+- Support through every step of the application process